leswright1977/PySpectrometer/README.md

 ![Screenshot](media/v3.png)

 Pressing the snapshot button also dumps data to a CSV file.
-This is far more accurate data than the graph window, and can be inported into OpenOffice on the Pi.
+This is far more accurate data than the graph window, and can be imported into OpenOffice on the Pi.

 ![Screenshot](media/csv.png)